JanHerca/urantiapedia/output/wikijs/en/article/Mary_Doubek/Mr_Frog.md

 <img src="/image/article/The_Mighty_Messenger/2020_Spring/009.jpg">
 </figure>

 > You can hardly realize by what narrow margins your prehuman ancestors missed extinction from time to time.
-Had the ancestral frog of all humanity jumped two inches less on a certain occasion, the whole course of evolution would have been markedly changed.
-[UB 62:3.9](/en/The_Urantia_Book/62#p3_9)
+Had the ancestral frog of all humanity jumped two inches less on a certain occasion, the whole course of evolution would have been markedly changed. <a id="a40_258"></a>[UB 62:3.9](/en/The_Urantia_Book/62#p3_9)

 ## External Links